mtlynch/mtlynch.io/_retrospectives/2019-10-05-isitketo-month-9.md

 ## Highlights

-* After six months of 30+% growth, Is It Keto finally flattened out.
+* After six months of consistent 30% growth, Is It Keto finally flattened out.
 * I'm preparing to sell premium meal plans on Is It Keto.
-* I hired a

 ## Goal Grades